wazuh/wazuh-documentation/source/pci-dss/file-integrity-monitoring.rst

      # apt install auditd

 #.
 Determine the full file path for the file or directory to be monitored.
-In this case, we are monitoring the directory ``/root/credit_cards`` for changes.
+In this case, we are monitoring the directory ``/root/credit_cards`` for changes:

    .. code-block:: console